SoftUni-Internal/interactive-content/EN/03-Exception-Handling/05-Summary.md

 [slide hideTitle]
 # Summary

-# In this lesson you learnt:
+# In this lesson you learned:

-- What are Exceptions in Java?
+- What Java exceptions are
-    - Exception Hierarchy
+    - exception Hierarchy
-- How to Hanlde Exception?
+- How to Handle Exception
     - try-catch Constructor
     ```java
     try {